OsmosysSoftware/angular-docker-sample/README.md

 ## Docker

-1. Go to root directory of [angular-docker-sample-app](./angular-docker-sample-app)
+1. Go to the root directory of [angular-docker-sample-app](./angular-docker-sample-app)
 2. Create `.env` file using values in [.env.example](./angular-docker-sample-app/.env.example)
 3. Start Docker
 4. Run the following command